 As I have outlined before, we face special challenges in our efforts to reduce our greenhouse gas emissions over the long term.
 Our success depends upon our own efforts but also on many developments that are beyond our control.
-As detailed, again, in this year's report, to reduce our greenhouse gas emissions, we are working to improve the efficiency of our gas-powered dryers, to rationalize our production processes, and, in some cases, to redesign our products.
-We also continue to work with the FDA to reassess the synthetic color certification process to allow certification of liquid products.
-Since current regulations require all batches to be spray dried before submission to the FDA for certification, the certification of liquids could represent a tremendous opportunity to reduce our spray dryer usage and, therefore, our greenhouse gas emissions.
+As detailed again in this year's report, to reduce our greenhouse gas emissions, we are working to improve the efficiency of our gas-powered dryers, to rationalize our production processes, and, in some cases, to redesign our products.
+We also continue to work with the FDA to reassess the synthetic color certification process such that lake products will only need to be tested at the finished product stage.
+Current regulations require two rounds of testing for lake products: one round for the finished product and one for a constituent color ingredient, with both submissions required to be in a dried powder form.
+A regulatory change that eliminates the early-stage testing could represent a tremendous opportunity to reduce our spray dryer usage and, therefore, our greenhouse gas emissions.
 This process has been slower than we would like, but we will continue to press ahead.
+As the market transition to natural colors continues, we support the creation of an enhanced regulatory regime for natural colors, including clearly defined safety standards and a certification process similar to the one required for synthetic colors.

 Of course, we must depend upon others to design more cost-effective electric dryers that meet our process needs, to develop a renewably sourced power grid, to update and upgrade the power grid to sustainably operate a more heavily electrified world, and to create commercially and financially viable point-of-emission carbon capture technology.

-We engage with our power suppliers as well as OEMs to make sure we are always seeking out new opportunities and also communicating our needs.
-We have incorporated sustainability considerations into our capital expenditure process.
+We engage with our power suppliers as well as Operational Energy Managers to make sure we are always seeking out new opportunities and also communicating our needs.
+We have incorporated sustainability considerations into our capital expenditure and product development processes.
 We will endeavor to remain careful to communicate when our ability to reach our goals may be contingent upon developments that are outside our control.
 Accordingly, while we can strive to reach net zero emissions in the future, we cannot and will not promise to do so until we are certain we can control that outcome.
 To do otherwise would be misleading and irresponsible.

-There is no question that we are at an inflection point in terms of sustainability reporting.
-With new regulations like the EU's Corporate Sustainability Reporting Directive and California's climate bills - as well as the final SEC regulations - adding to the ongoing reporting requirements and due diligence regulations, there is little doubt that we will face greatly increased compliance and reporting costs.
+With regulations like the EU's Corporate Sustainability Reporting Directive and Corporate Sustainability Due Diligence Directive, as well as California's Climate Corporate Data Accountability Act adding to the ongoing reporting requirements and due diligence regulations, there is little doubt that we are facing greatly increased compliance and reporting costs.
 In a world of limited resources, these costs will necessarily have an impact on our sustainability strategy priorities.